phax/ph-oton/README.md

     * The `InternalErrorBuilder` can now deal with custom email settings.
 See [#21](https://github.com/phax/ph-oton/issues/21)
     * The default administration page `Statistics` got a "Download" buttons.
 See [#22](https://github.com/phax/ph-oton/issues/22)
     * Moved classes `CSRFManager` and `CSRFSessionManager`  to submodule `ph-oton-app`
+    * Class `CSRFManager` now creates nonces with 32 instead of 64 bytes and uses Base64 instead of Base16 encoding.
 * v9.2.9 - 2025-02-03
     * Updated to ph-web 10.3.0
     * Added reusable SFTP helper classes to package `com.helger.photon.connect.sftp`